In a nutshell

 - Banking clients are ultra-demanding and the hours can be long.
 On the plus side, clients will be smart and dynamic.
 It is possible to build up long-term relationships with investment bank clients, even as a junior associate.

 - Working on deals can be exciting.
 The team and the other side are all working to a common goal, often under significant time and other pressures.
-Deal closings bring adrenalin highs and a sense of satisfaction.
+Deal closings bring adrenaline highs and a sense of satisfaction.

 - You need to become absorbed in the finance world.
 Start reading The Wall Street Journal, the various deal-related trade publications or other good business-oriented websites.

 - Regulatory lawyers need to remain constantly aware of the latest political developments (potentially) affecting regulations.
 “We are not management consultants, but our role involves a huge amount of market-based business analysis.
 Lawyers who want to work in this area need to become very knowledge-focused.
-Staying on top of the latest news in all the areas involved is a great ongoing challenge of the job,” says Robert Tortoriello, a partner in Cleary Gottlieb's financial institutions practice.
+Staying on top of the latest news in all the areas involved is a great ongoing challenge of the job,” says Robert Tortoriello, senior counsel in Cleary Gottlieb's financial institutions practice.

 - Regulatory lawyers operate on shifting sands.
 “Abnormal is the new normal,” says Robert Tortoriello.
 “It is a constantly evolving practice.
 At present lawyers are advising on the 'likely' implications of the 'likely' regulatory framework that will emerge from the ongoing legislative process, which has come forth from proposed regulations.”

 - The global economy could shrink by $9.3 trillion in 2021, according to this report by Deloitte.
 Industry experts are confident that the impact of the pandemic is unlikely to damage the economy to the same extent that the 2008 financial crisis did, but the US banking industry still faces $318 billion in net loan losses.